*SPOILER ALERT! *

 disappeared behind the bedroom door and reappeared twenty minutes later dressed

-in the same comfortable attire but looking well-groomed and smelling fresh as a
+in the same comfortable attire but looking well-groomed and smelling flower fresh.

-flower.
 Ian complimented her when he twisted his head to look.
-He had moved to
+He had moved to the

 “Nice.”